cisagov/Malcolm/docs/hedgehog-config-user.md

 ![Configure forwarders](./images/hedgehog/images/forwarder_config.png)

-There are five forwarder services used on the sensor, each for forwarding a different type of log or sensor metric.
+There are three forwarder services used on the sensor, each for forwarding a different type of log or sensor metric.

-## <a name="Hedgehogarkime-capture"></a>capture: Arkime session forwarding
+## <a name="Hedgehogarkime-capture"></a>arkime-capture: Arkime session forwarding

-[capture](https://github.com/arkime/arkime/tree/master/capture) is not only used to capture PCAP files, but also the parse raw traffic into sessions and forward this session metadata to an [OpenSearch](https://opensearch.org/) database so that it can be viewed in [Arkime viewer](https://arkime.com/), whether standalone or as part of a [Malcolm]({{ site.github.repository_url }}) instance.
+arkime-[capture](https://github.com/arkime/arkime/tree/master/capture) is not only used to capture PCAP files, but also the parse raw traffic into sessions and forward this session metadata to an [OpenSearch](https://opensearch.org/) database so that it can be viewed in [Arkime viewer](https://arkime.com/), whether standalone or as part of a [Malcolm]({{ site.github.repository_url }}) instance.
 If you're using Hedgehog Linux with Malcolm, please read [Correlating Zeek logs and Arkime sessions]({{ site.github.repository_url }}#ZeekArkimeFlowCorrelation) in the Malcolm documentation for more information.

 First, select the OpenSearch connection transport protocol, either **HTTPS** or **HTTP**.
 If the metrics are being forwarded to Malcolm, select **HTTPS** to encrypt messages from the sensor to the aggregator using TLS v1.2 using ECDHE-RSA-AES128-GCM-SHA256.
 If **HTTPS** is chosen, you must choose whether to enable SSL certificate verification.
 If you are using a self-signed certificate (such as the one automatically created during [Malcolm's configuration]({{ site.github.repository_url }}#configure-authentication)), choose **None**.